markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 private and the internet.
 It can also allow broadcast communication over IP networks, so it can provide an easy way to enable connectivity with all other peers on a local area network.

+*Please Note!* Using broadcast UDP traffic has performance implications, especially on WiFi.
+If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the :ref:`Auto Interface<interfaces-auto>` performs better, and is just as easy to use.

 The below example is enabled by default on new Reticulum installations, as it provides an easy way to get started and to test Reticulum on a